N0rwill/FighterPlane_Week13/README.md

 Week 13 repo for Fighter Plane game.
-By William ad Wesley
+By William and Wesley.